A Pilot Search for Gravitational Self-Lensing Binaries with the Zwicky Transient Facility: Discussion

+Stellar flares exhibit a wide range of morphologies.
+Our stellar flare template, while derived from high-precision \textit{Kepler} data, may not be flexible enough to capture the full range of flare profiles.
+Additionally, studies of high-precision \textit{TESS} data suggest that as many as 9\% of stellar flares can be well-fit by Gaussian profiles \citep{Howard:22:NoSimpleFlares}.
+Both effects may decrease the effectiveness of our model comparison procedure (\S \ref{sec:model}).

+Lightcurve asymmetry and other flare characteristics can be identified with metrics in our continuous-cadence data but would be more challenging to discern at sparser cadences.
+One possibility would be to assess the likelihood of observing a single large flare in our ZTF lightcurves using empirical flare frequency distributions for the inferred spectral type of each star.
+However, the difficulty in conclusively determining whether a single pulse has a stellar flare origin suggests that periodicity searches will be more effective in confidently identifying self-lensing systems.

-Isolated, short-duration pulses may also be due to microlensing by free-floating planetary-mass objects \citep[e.g.,][]{Sumi:11:FFPMicrolensing,Mroz:17:FFPMicrolensing,Mroz:18:NeptuneFFP}.
-In such cases the unknown distance between the background source and the lens is not negligible, and the lens mass cannot be determined directly.
+Isolated, short-duration pulses may also be due to microlensing by free-floating planetary-mass objects \citep[e.g.,][]{Sumi:11:FFPMicrolensing, Sumi:23:FFPMicrolensing, Mroz:17:FFPMicrolensing,Mroz:18:NeptuneFFP}.
+In such cases the unknown distance between the background source and the lens is not negligible, and the lens mass cannot be determined directly due to degeneracies between the lens mass, lens distance, and source-lens relative proper motion.
 Microlensing events due to lensing by terrestrial-mass objects with short durations comparable to these ZTF pulses have been reported \citep[e.g.,][]{Mroz:20:EarthFFP}.
-In such cases, finite-source effects may be detected \citep[e.g.,][]{Witt:94:FiniteSourceEffects}.
+In such cases, finite-source effects may be detected \citep[e.g.,][]{Witt:94:FiniteSourceEffects}, improving constraints on the mass of the lens by eliminating the degeneracy due to source-lens relative proper motion.
+However, inference of the underlying lens mass distribution still relies on statistical samples.
+Distinguishing these events from stellar flares is likewise challenging.
 We defer detailed analysis and microlensing model fitting of these events to future work.

+We roughly estimate the number of self-lensing systems expected in our pilot search as follows. \citet{Wiktorowicz:21:SelfLensing} estimate $1.8\times10^3$ self-lensing systems could be detected in at least one epoch in ZTF assuming a standard IMF.
+Their calculation assumes a five-year ZTF survey with a simplified 1-day cadence.
+Crossmatching ZTF Data Release 14 to the PanSTARRS catalog \citep{Flewelling:16:PS1db}, we find 1,234,463,018 unique ZTF lightcurves.
+This pilot search considered 117,483,764 lightcurves over 14 days.
+Scaling by the fraction of lightcurve-days searched, we would expect 1.3 self-lensing events in this continuous-cadence dataset.
+Thus while this pilot search was sufficiently large that observing self-lensing was possible, our nondetection of confirmed self-lensing events is also plausible.